 - Add baking soda to the batter and mix well.
 Pour the batter in the cake pan, I used a spring foam pan but a bundt cake pan or any baking dish works well.
 Garnish with sesame seeds from part IV on top.

-- Bake for 30-45 mins, checking after first 25 minutes.
+- Bake at 350 F for 30-45 mins, checking after first 25 minutes.
 For my convection oven it takes exactly 25 mins and then I broil for the last 5 mins to get a crispy browned top.

 Nutrition